Frequently Asked Questions

 While some electric vehicle chargers have features that can determine how much power is being drawn by a vehicle and the stress this puts on a home’s infrastructure, not all chargers will communicate this information between each other, and many chargers will not be able to regulate power distribution efficiently.
 An electric vehicle energy management system, often located within the electric infrastructure itself, will only power EV chargers when there is capacity (available power) that can be distributed to the EV.
 In many homes, both an electric vehicle energy management system is required alongside electric vehicle chargers.

 RVE offers energy management systems for all kinds of properties: condos, multi-unit buildings, single-family homes, and townhouses.
 Each of these building’s structures will have a different layout (i.e. different electric infrastructure), and will therefore need to be treated as unique.
-In response, RVE created products for each unique context; DCC by RVE products are built for homes with both accessible and inaccessible metering situations, are compatible with chargers and all EVs and simplifies billing.
+In response, RVE created products for each unique context; DCCs are charge controllers designed for homes with accessible electricity meters; SMP+s are smart panels, ideal for situations where charging stations must be powered by a shared infrastructure; and the HUB is an energy management system that enables multi-level load shedding.

 Yes.
-However, it is the customer’s responsibility to ensure the compatibility of all the charger’s functionalities with the DCC’s load shedding.
+However, it is the customer’s responsibility to ensure the compatibility of all the charger’s functionalities with the RVE products’ load shedding via power interruption.

 About your Home

-In Canada and the United States, approximately 5% of homes and 70% of multi-unit residential buildings do not have sufficient capacity to power multiple electric vehicle charging stations alongside existing energy needs.
+In Canada and the United States, between 50% and 70% of single-family and multi-family residences do not have sufficient capacity to power multiple electric vehicle charging stations alongside existing energy needs.
 As vehicles move away from being gas-powered towards being electric-run, homes will need to be outfitted with the correct infrastructure to support this change.
 It is becoming the standard that homes are charged at home and only “topped off” at work or when on the road.

 An electric meter is most often located in an electric closet or room at the basement or lower level of a building.
 However, an electric meter may also sometimes be placed in a penthouse or on the roof, which we refer to as an inaccessible metering situation.
 For a more detailed explanation, refer to the Murbly section of the FAQ.